The Challenge of the Modern Legislative and Regulatory Environment

 Primary versus Secondary

-Primary legislation usually contains the main principles and goals of the legislation, where secondary legislation will contain the details and technical information.
+Primary legislation usually contains the main principles and goals of the legislation, whereas secondary legislation will contain details and technical information.
 Secondary legislation may only contain provisions that were included in primary legislation.
 Effective secondary legislation will provide no surprises when read in conjunction with the primary legislation and must be intra vires of its parent legislation.
 In some countries, though not in the US, the executive may make Provisional measures in an emergency and then have them validated by the legislature.

 Henry VIII clauses